Education for Sustainable Development

 ESD for the Real World - Students Applying Their Knowledge

 Environmental research is centre-stage at the University of Reading.
-Two-hundred academics and hundreds of postdoctoral researchers and PhD students come together within our Environment research theme to explore, understand, and address the challenges of environmental changes, both natural and those shaped by humans.
+Over two-hundred academics and hundreds of postdoctoral researchers and PhD students come together within our Environment research theme to explore, understand, and address the challenges of environmental changes, both natural and those shaped by humans.

 We are working to maximise the opportunities for collaboration between our students, staff and community partners to apply insightful and innovative research across our campuses and in our local area to meet the challenges that our world is facing.

 We have embedded sustainability into a number of projects within our Undergraduate Research Opportunities Programme (UROP).
 The following are examples of recent UROP projects with a sustainable focus.
-The projects last 6 weeks over the summer break.
+The projects last six weeks over the summer break.
 Students involved in UROP receive a bursary of £1,320.
 Since 2006, the University of Reading has supported over 800 students with their projects.
-Some example projects are outlined below, but from 2017 to 2022, 63 such projects were funded totally £83,160 in areas covering sustainability.

 2023 UROP Projects